tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 **DISCUSS** The intent is that the final version of this draft only describe a single scheme, after further discussion of the various tradeoffs.

+**DISCUSS** Both of the methods in this draft rely on zstd with a shared dictionary, however they are agnostic as to the algorithm as long as it supports the use of an application-specified dictionary.
+Is there an argument for using a difference scheme?

 ## Defining the Certificate Listing

 Both schemes rely on a shared dictionary between client and server.
 The primary source of this shared dictionary is a listing of root and intermediate certificates contained in the Common Certificate Database (CCADB).
 The CCADB is operated by Mozilla, with TODO as members.
+Further detail on the CCADB is described in Appendix TODO.

 This draft defines following procedure for enumerating the certificates in the dictionary on a particular cutoff date: